 On June 14, 2017, the Company issued warrants to an affiliate of Torchlight to acquire 250,000 shares of the Company's common stock at a strike price of \$23.00 per share, which expire in 2022.
+As a result of the Company's follow-on public offering completed during the third quarter of 2018, the outstanding warrants have increased to 273,004 shares at a strike price of \$21.06 per share.

-The warrants were accounted for as a liability on the accompanying condensed consolidated balance sheet as they contain provisions that are considered outside of the Company's control, such as the holders' option to receive cash in lieu and other securities in the event of a reorganization of the Company's common stock underlying such warrants.
+The warrants are accounted for as a liability on the accompanying condensed consolidated balance sheet as they contain provisions that are considered outside of the Company's control, such as the holders' option to receive cash in lieu and other securities in the event of a reorganization of the Company's common stock underlying such warrants.
 The fair value of these warrants is re-measured at each financial reporting period with any changes in fair value recognized as a change in fair value of warrant liability in the accompanying condensed consolidated statements of operations.